bcosca/fatfree/readme.md

 **Note:** In the above example, the key pi exists only in the English dictionary.
 The framework will always use English (`en`) as a fallback to populate keys that are not present in the specified (or detected) language.

-You may also create dictionary files for language variants like en-US, es-AR, etc. In this case, F3 will use the language variant first (like es-AR).
-If there are keys that do not exist in the variant, the framework will look up the key in the root language (es), then use the en language file as the final fallback.
+You may also create dictionary files for language variants like `en-US`, `es-AR`, etc. In this case, F3 will use the language variant first (like `es-AR`).
+If there are keys that do not exist in the variant, the framework will look up the key in the root language (`es`), then use the `en` language file as the final fallback.
 Dictionary key-value pairs become F3 variables once referenced.
 Make sure the keys do not conflict with any framework variable instantiated via `$f3->set()`, `$f3->mset()`, or `$f3->config()`.

 Did you notice the peculiar `'Today is {0,date}'` pattern in our previous example?
 F3's multilingual capability hinges on string/message formatting rules of the ICU project.
 The framework uses its own subset of the ICU string formatting implementation.
 There is no need for PHP's `intl` extension to be activated on the server.